SimplGy/bitcoin/README.md

 This is what people talk about when they say `block chain`.
 A confirmed block is forever, and the block chain is the history of all confirmed blocks every agreed on by the community of nodes in the bitcoin network.

+## Facts

+There is one block every 10 minutes, on average.

+This means there are:

+* 6 blocks per hour
+* 144 blocks per day
+* 52560 blocks per year

+For the forseeable future there will be less than 1,000,000 blocks, which is

 ## Instructions